|“It was outstanding and definitely exceeded our expectations.” | Trip Video & Testimonials|

 Day 14/Sun: Tokyo – Return Home (B)

-Your unforgettable Japan tour ends this morning.
+Your unforgettable trip to Japan ends this morning.
 Transfer to Narita or Haneda airport on your own by express train or airport limousine shuttle bus.
-The shuttle bus costs JPY3,100 (US$28) for Narita airport and JYP1500 (US$14) per adult.
+The shuttle bus costs JPY3,100 (US$28) for Narita airport and JYP1500 (US$14) per adult for Haneda airport.

 |Tokyo – first stay||3||Tokyo Dome Hotel||first class|